DPHAD/COGS-for-Makers/README.md

 The organization and layout is intended to make the process of understanding where costs and time are spent on a product more clear.

 Ponoko has a good blog post on How to Create a Product that Sells with some additional insights in this area, if you are interested. https://www.ponoko.com/blog/business-tips/create-a-product-to-sell/

+If you want to see this spreadsheet on Google Docs instead, go here: https://docs.google.com/spreadsheets/d/1zH0q1V-A4Oh20up2nfQ9pUJ5eW0RkxC1VgeOmNSZU8o/edit?usp=sharing and use 'FILE->MAKE A COPY' or 'FILE->DOWNLOAD AS...'